tuna-f1sh/minnow/README.md

 ## Cable

 If a cable is required between Minnow and the device (TS), the cable needs to be a **complete USB-C extension cable** with all [Alternate Mode](https://en.wikipedia.org/wiki/USB-C#Alternate_Mode) wires.
 USB 3.1+, DisplayPort, Thunderbolt and HDMI rated cables _should_ include these.
-Here is an example: https://thepihut.com/products/usb-c-extension-cable-for-raspberry-pi-4
+Here are a couple: [usb-c-extension-cable-for-raspberry-pi-4](https://thepihut.com/products/usb-c-extension-cable-for-raspberry-pi-4) or [Tripp Lite U421-20N-G2](https://www.digikey.ch/en/products/detail/tripp-lite/U421-20N-G2/16161593).

 USB-C extension cables are not [technically specification compliant](https://hackaday.com/2022/12/27/all-about-usb-c-illegal-adapters/) but one is required for DAM because no compliant male-male cable will supply both CC1 and CC2 between the the DTS and TS.
 See [USB Type-C](https://www.usb.org/sites/default/files/USB%20Type-C%20Spec%20R2.0%20-%20August%202019.pdf): B.2.3.1.